Chris Reeve: Custom knifemaking

+Reeve founded Chris Reeve Knives (CRK) in 1984.

 Early in Reeve’s career, he engaged in making custom knives.
 Today, Reeve still makes custom knives as time allows.

 These custom pieces are of his own design, although sometimes there is a cultural influence – often European or Japanese.

 Reeve’s custom knives include folding knives with uncommon locking mechanisms, daggers and other fixed blade knives of unique styling, and table cutlery.
 Reeve uses exotic materials, frequently inlaying gold, pearl or unusual types of wood into titanium or wooden handles to create an interesting contrast of color and texture.

 He learned much of his knowledge of wood from his father who, as a young man, collected stumps and root sections.

+Retirement

+In 2014, Reeve retired and was inducted into the Blade Magazine Hall of Fame in 2015.